Townsville 2020 (Part 3)

 Day 7

 We’d initially chosen Townsville as our original end point due to its close proximity to a number of different habitats and herps.
 One such place is Maggie Island and we were up and on the ferry early the next morning, ready for some skinks.
-It didn’t take long to find our firsts, with several Stout Bar-sided Skinks (Concinnia sokosoma), Saxicoline Sunskinks (Lampropholis mirabilis), and Orange-flanked Rainbow-skinks (Carlia rubigo) found pottering around close to the beach, along with our first Maggie Island Black-headed Monitor (Varanus tristis).
+It didn’t take long to find our first ones, with several Stout Bar-sided Skinks (Concinnia sokosoma), Saxicoline Sunskinks (Lampropholis mirabilis), and Orange-flanked Rainbow-skinks (Carlia rubigo) found pottering around close to the beach, along with our first Maggie Island Black-headed Monitor (Varanus tristis).
 From there things slowed down a little as we made our way around the island in the blistering sun, hoping for one of the well known local Death Adders.
 It was not to be however, although a second V. tristis temporarily raised our spirits.
 Eventually making it back to the main residential area we settled in for a cool drink in the air con.
 A final Elegant Rainbow-skink (Carlia decora) and Maggie Island Bynoe’s Gecko (Heteronotia binoei) waved us off as we departed back to the mainland.
 Hopefully we’ll be back soon as the Speckled Worm-skink (Anomalopus gowi) and the Magnetic Island Dwarf Skink (Pygmaescincus sadlieri) remained elusive.
 The rest of the day passed slowly as we prepared for the next days walk, it was going to be a big one.

 Varanus tristis